zerokod-tech/IOS-Timer-Background/README.md

 # Timer-Background
-Training IOS App with Timer, -countdown and background color that alternates every 2 seconds
+Training IOS NAtive App with Timer, -countdown and background color that alternates every 2 seconds